-Searches for “Miso Robotics” since 2017.
+Searches for “Miso Robotics” are up 800% over 5 years.

 Miso Robotics makes “Flippy”, a cooking robot.

 (It can work an entire grill or bank of fryers by itself, including cleanup and tool switching.)

-Flippy has already been installed in locations like the LA Dodgers Stadium, Arizona Diamondbacks Chase Field and two CaliBurger restaurants.
+Flippy has already been installed in locations like the LA Dodgers Stadium, Arizona Diamondbacks Chase Field, and two CaliBurger restaurants.